Extract Text from PDF with GroupDocs.Parser InputStream (Java)

 Q2: How do I handle unsupported document formats with GroupDocs.Parser?

-A2: The library returns null from getText() if text extraction isn’t supported, allowing you to manage these cases in your code gracefully.
+A2: The getText() method returns null when extraction isn’t supported, allowing you to implement fallback logic.

 Q3: Is it possible to extract images using GroupDocs.Parser?

-A3: Yes, use the getImages() method to retrieve images from documents.
+A3: Yes, use the getImages() method to retrieve image streams from supported documents.

 Q4: How do I troubleshoot common issues with document loading?